GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

   --patch '{"spec": {"type": "LoadBalancer"}}'
 ```

-# Obtain Elasticsearch URL
+# Get the Elasticsearch URL

-If you run your Elasticsearch cluster behind a LoadBalancer service, obtain the service IP to
+If you run your Elasticsearch cluster behind a LoadBalancer service, get
-run administrative operations against the REST API:
+the service IP to run administrative operations against the REST API:

 ```
 SERVICE_IP=$(kubectl get svc $APP_INSTANCE_NAME-elasticsearch-svc \